Fr0sT-Brutal/awesome-pascal/README.md

 * [VirtualTreeView](https://github.com/Virtual-TreeView/Virtual-TreeView).
 Treeview control built from ground up.
 Many years of development made it one of the most flexible and advanced tree controls available today.
 // *Extremely flexible visual component implementing virtual (callback-based) MVC paradigm.
 Could be also used as a listview or grid.
 Used in RAD Studio GUI.*

-* [Delphi Chromium Embedded](https://code.google.com/p/delphichromiumembedded).
+* [Delphi Chromium Embedded](https://github.com/hgourvest/dcef3/commits/master).
 Embedding Chromium in Delphi, tested on Delphi 2010, XE, XE2, Delphi 7.
-// *Several DLLs required*
+// *Several Chromium DLLs required*

 * [TChromeTabs](https://github.com/norgepaul/tchrometabs).
 Comprehensive implementation of Google Chrome's tabs for Delphi 6 - Delphi XE8

+* [TFrameStand](https://github.com/andrea-magni/TFrameStand).
+Easily use TFrame(s) in your FireMonkey (FMX) applications to gain visual consistency though the whole user experience and easily add modern looking elements like effects and transitions.

 ## Editors